Many or all companies we feature compensate us. Compensation and editorial

 The credit union offers a low fixed introductory APR on HELOCs of $25,000 or more for VantageScores of 720 and up1.
 After 12 months, your HELOC converts to a variable rate.
 You also have the option to convert a variable-rate loan balance to a fixed rate3, which can help you lock in predictable payments.
 Ensure you consider the variable-rate payments and current interest rates.
 Keep track of timing and steps to lock in a fixed interest rate when the option becomes available.

 Rate discounts are available if you schedule payments from a Bethpage personal savings or checking account.
 You must start an application to see what rates you might qualify for.
-Bethpage doesn’t disclose, income requirements, or debt-to-income (DTI) requirements online, but has a minimum credit score of 670.
+Bethpage doesn’t disclose income or debt-to-income (DTI) requirements online, but it has a minimum credit score of 670.

 Eligibility requirements